Sustainability Site

 Collection Amount of Gunpla Runners

-A graph showing that that the collection of Gunpla model runners continues to increase each year.
-The amount collected in fiscal 2021 was around 11 tons, increasing to around 21 tons in fiscal 2022 and reaching around 40 tons in fiscal 2023.
+A graph showing that the collection of Gunpla model runners continues to increase each year.
+The amount collected in fiscal 2024 was around three times higher than in fiscal 2021.
+The amount collected in fiscal 2021 was around 11 tons, increasing to around 28 tons in fiscal 2022 and around 40 tons in fiscal 2023.
+In fiscal 2024, the amount collected was roughly unchanged year on year at around 37 tons.

-In addition, we have set up Gasha Point Stations, empty capsule collection boxes, at Gashapon Department Stores and Gashapon Bandai Official Shops.
-This makes empty capsule collection an enjoyable experience for customers.
+In addition, we have set up Gasha Point Stations, empty capsule collection boxes at Gashapon Department Stores and Gashapon Bandai Official Shops.
+This makes the empty capsule collection an enjoyable experience for customers.

 A diagram providing an overview of Gashapon capsule recycling.